SSH key-based authentication

 Use the Browse button to select the private key file that you saved in the previous step.

 Connect to your server

 You can now configure putty to connect to your server.
 Go to the Session section at the top of the category tree:

-Enter the host name of your server.
-If you are connecting to an IPv6-only server, and are on an IPv4-only connection, you should enter the hostname and port number provided in the control panel for this.
-Otherwise, you should use the name of your server, and leave the port number set to 22.
+Enter the host name of the server you are connecting to.
+You should leave the port number set to 22, unless you are connecting to an IPv6-only server, and are on an IPv4-only connection, in which case you should use the hostname and port number provided for this in the control panel.

 We recommend pressing "Save" to save these settings to avoid needed to reconfigure them again in future.